tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

         Past performance is not indicative of future results.

-The :Trading Strategy Framework offers few analysis tools you can use in Jupyter Notebooks out of the box.
-Here are some examples.
+The Trading Strategy Framework offers few analysis tools you can use in Jupyter Notebooks out of the box.
+Below are some examples.

-The :term:`equity curve` of the backtest results that compares the example strategy to "buy and hold ETH" index benchhmark:
+The :term:`equity curve` of the backtest results that compares the example strategy to the "buy and hold ETH" index benchhmark:

 .. image:: equity-curve.png